JiaoZhang-Amanda/CS-interview/Networking/Networking Concept Interview Q.md

 * IMAP SSL – 993.
 * DNS - 53
 * Telnet - 23: Remote login service, unencrypted text messages
+* DHCP - for server is 67 and for the client is 68.

 ### 5. HTTP vs HTTPS
 * In HTTP, URL begins with “http://” whereas URL starts with “https://”